Replacing an old door with a high performance thermal door can keep your home warmer and reduce fuel bills.

 These doors are designed to keep the heat in and are more airtight.
 They can be constructed from PVC-U, aluminium timber or a combination of these materials.
 They often have panels of double or triple glazing with similar properties to those discussed in the windows section.

 This is a tricky one – the cost to replace a regular door may be £100, however if you are looking to install a fully insulated composite door you may have to spend £400+.

 The energy saved by installing a fully insulated composite door may only add up to £8 per year compared to a regular door so the pay back period is nearly 40 years.
-If you have the money then it is the right thing to do but if it is unaffordable then it may be better to buy a regular door and ensure that it is properly draught proofed – see information in the section ‘Draught-proofing your home’.
+If you have the money then it is the right thing to do but if it is unaffordable then it may be better to buy a regular door and ensure that it is properly draught proofed – see information in the section Where and how to draught-proof your home

 Even the best-quality glazing loses heat more quickly than an uninsulated cavity wall.
 This means that conservatories are not thermally efficient and should not be heated.
 Provided they are never heated, and the doors between the conservatory and the heated house are kept shut in cold weather, they can actually reduce heat loss by acting as an extra insulating layer outside your house.
 You can make the most of this by installing a sealed sliding door, and sealed blinds or heavy, lined curtains to separate the conservatory more effectively from the rest of your house.

 If you heat your conservatory, any benefit you may have had will soon disappear along with the heat that escapes into the outside air.
 Double glazing, blinds and shutters can all reduce the amount of heat wasted, but it is not possible to bring a conservatory up to the thermal standard of even an averagely insulated room.